-Designer Tom Rucker, who had taken a trip to South Africa in 2009, realized that the inspiration for many children in those parts, is not any footballer, or sportsperson.
-When they were inquired about their role-model, they unanimously responded by the name of peace-loving freedom fighter ‘Nelson Mandela’.
-With his newfound revelation of a public figure that inspired world history, Rucker decided to create a life-sized, three-dimentional sculpture of Nelson Mandela, a design inspired by visionary architect Buckminster Fuller’s Geodesic Dome structure.
-Rucker used platinum wire owing to its hollow, light and durable nature that were fused together using laser beam.
+Designer Tom Rucker, who had taken a trip to South Africa in 2009, realized that the inspiration for many children in those parts is not any footballer or sportsperson.
+When they were inquired about their role-model, they unanimously responded by the name of peace-loving freedom fighter ‘Nelson Mandela.’
+With his newfound revelation of a public figure that inspired world history, Rucker decided to create a life-sized, three-dimensional sculpture of Nelson Mandela, a design inspired by visionary architect Buckminster Fuller’s Geodesic Dome structure.
+Rucker used platinum wire due to its hollow, light, and durable nature fused using a laser beam.
 It took about 1.9 million laser spots to create this world’s first sculpture made from platinum wire.

-The back of the head uses biscuit porcelain and the eyes are set with black diamonds.
-The artist’s choice of black and white monocolors symbolizes the absence of any one color as well as Mandela’s vision of unity.
-The sculpture was revealed by Helen Zille, Premier of the Western Cape at the International Conference Centre at the Waterfront in Cape Town recently.
+The back of the head uses biscuit porcelain, and the eyes are set with black diamonds.
+The artist’s choice of black and white mono colors symbolizes the absence of anyone’s color and Mandela’s vision of unity.
+Helen Zille revealed the sculpture, Premier of the Western Cape, at the International Conference Centre at the Waterfront in Cape Town.

-The eyes of the bust are set with black diamonds in black rhodium and the back of the head was manufactured from white biscuit porcelain from world renowned manufacturer MEISSEN.
+The bust’s eyes are set with black diamonds in black rhodium, and the back of the head was manufactured from white biscuit porcelain from world-renowned manufacturer MEISSEN.

 Copyright 2012 The Goldsmiths’ Company, London